 Research Discipline/Bio

-Trevor Baisden is a Ph.D. candidate in Education Policy (K-12) at Teachers College, Columbia University, where he also helps lead the annual Washington, D.C.-based Federal Policy Institute.
-His research interests include the organizational dynamics of school change and policy implementation, in U.S. and international contexts; federal K-12 policy and school improvement; and issues in both private and public school choice, especially charter schools.
+Trevor Baisden is a Ph.D. candidate in Education Policy at Teachers College, Columbia University, where he also helps lead the annual Washington, D.C.-based Federal Policy Institute.
+His research interests include the organizational dynamics of school change and policy implementation, in U.S. and international contexts; federal K-12 policy; and issues in both private and public school choice, especially charter schools.
 His dissertation explores organizational principles and practices in contemporary “mom and pop,” or freestanding, charter schools, and how these schools are responding to a rapidly evolving school choice landscape in the United States.
-Trevor began his career as a teacher, and later founded and led the History program at a New York City-based charter school network.
-He has since led research and consulting projects focused on school design, innovation, and improvement in over 50 charter and district systems across more than a dozen states.
+Trevor began his career as a teacher, and later founded and led the History program at a New York City charter network.
+He has since led research and consulting projects focused on school design, innovation, and improvement in over 50 charter and district systems across more than a dozen states as well as a network of schools in Uganda.

 Educational Background